scaleoutsystems/fedn/examples/mnist-keras/README.md

 ```

 ### Initialize the federated model
 Now navigate to http://localhost:8090 to see the reducer UI.
 You will be asked to upload the compute package and the seed model that you created in the previous step.
-Make sure to choose the "PyTorch" helper.

 ### Attach clients
 To attach clients to the network, use the docker-compose.override.yaml template to start 2 clients: